-Wedding hashtags are fun.
+Using creative wedding hashtags is a fun tradition.
 They look good on signage, they give guests a shared phrase, and they can help organize public social posts.

 But hashtags are not a reliable way to collect wedding guest photos.